0xABADCAFE/karlos-tkg/Editor/Redux/Plot.md

 - The concepts of door keys, bridges and teleports are introduced here.

 The ship's bridge section on the flight deck is now only accessible by teleport:
-- More situational information is given.
+- More situational information is revealed.
 - Displays reveal the current location (LV-612) and a drone view of the docking ring.
 - Armoury section is initially locked.
 - Completion of the flight deck section permits telportation back to the systems section.